 into mirrors, which is to say, they blossom.

-“Cocteau Twins” by Rachel Boast, from Pilgrim’s Flower.
-Copyright © 2013 by Rachel Boast.
+“Cocteau Twins” by Rachael Boast, from Pilgrim’s Flower.
+Copyright © 2013 by Rachael Boast.
 Reprinted by permission of the publisher.

 Source: Pilgrim’s Flower (Pan MacMillan, 2013)

 - This poem references the French poet, artist, and filmmaker Jean Cocteau, so understanding a bit about his work will deepen your understanding of the poem.
 How does the speaker seem to feel about Cocteau?

 - Looking closely at the poem’s structure and images, in what ways does the poet invoke a sense of doubleness?